ysndr/MSc-Thesis/chapter/methodology.md

 Since many requests are issued implicitly by the editor, e.g., hover requests, there is a risk of request queuing which could delay the processing of explicit commands.
 It is therefore important to provide nearly instantaneous replies to requests.

-It is to mention that the LSP defines "long running" requests, that may run in the background.
+It is to mention that the LSP defines "long-running" requests, that may run in the background.
 This concept mitigates queuing but can lead to similarly bad user experience as responses appear out of order or late.

 ### Capability